About the Journal

 Judicial Editorial Board

-Mr Justice Frank Clarke, Chief Justice, ex officio
+Mr Justice Donal O'Donnell, Chief Justice, ex officio

 Mr Justice Peter Charleton, Supreme Court